Medicare Advantage Plans

 Special Enrollment Periods.
 Certain situations allow you to change plans outside of the open enrollment period or disenrollment period.
 These include moving out of the area or moving into a nursing home.
 People with Medicaid, Medicare savings programs, or Extra Help for Medicare Part D have a right to change plans throughout the calendar year.
 To find out if your situation allows a special enrollment period call 1-800-Medicare (1-800-633-4227), or call the Area Agency on Aging (AAA) at 1-800-252-9240.
 Your call will be routed to the AAA office near you.

-Each October, CMS rates Medicare Advantage and prescription drug plans based on quality of care, access to care, responsiveness, and beneficiary satisfaction.
-Plans with the highest level of service are designated as 5-Star plans.
-You can switch to a 5-Star plan one time during the year.
-Your coverage with a 5-Star plan will begin on the first day of the month following your enrollment.
+Five-Star Special Enrollment Period.
+CMS rates Medicare Advantage and prescription drug plans based on quality of care, access to care, responsiveness, and beneficiary satisfaction.
+Plans with the highest level of service are designated as five-star plans.
+You can switch to a five-star plan one time during the year.
+Your coverage with a five-star plan will begin on the first day of the month following your enrollment.

 You can find a plan's rating online at the www.Medicare.gov by clicking on Find Health and Drug Plans or by calling 1-800-Medicare.